Enterprise access governance

 Can an Engineer or Program Analyst invite a guest collaborator to their assessment?

 No. Only Owners and Admins can invite or revoke guest collaborators.
-Engineers and Program Analysts can create and work assessments, but external access management requires an elevated role.
+Engineers create and edit assessments; Program Analysts consume accepted technical handoffs to prepare procurement drafts.
+External access management requires an elevated role.

 Can someone be a Viewer in the org but a collaborator on a specific assessment?